-Staff requests that the Commission review the draft medical cannabis dispensary and cultivation ordinances, take public testimony, provide comments to staff, and continue this item to your October 17th meeting at which time you will be asked to consider a recommendation to the Board of Supervisors regarding adoption of the proposed ordinances.
+Staff requests that your Committee review the draft medical cannabis dispensary and cultivation ordinances, take public testimony, and provide comments which will be provided to the Board of Supervisors.

 STAFF ANALYSIS

 The existing dispensary ordinance in Chapter 6.108 of the County General Code allows a total of three dispensaries on specified parcels zoned for commercial or industrial use.
 Proposed changes to the dispensary requirements necessitate revisions to the existing dispensary ordinance as well as amendments to the Zoning Ordinance in Title 17 of the General Code to allow medical cannabis dispensaries as a conditional use, including as a conditional use in combination with cultivation in the "A" (Agricultural) District.